Ministries

 words, O Father John Chrysostom, intercede before the Word, Christ our God, to save our souls.

-Teen SOYO is open to the youth of the parish ages 13-19.
+Teen SOYO is open to the youth of the parish ages 13-18.
 Parents must register their children in the SOYO program.
+Please speak with Lexi or Caroline for more information.

 Altar Servers